Philadelphia Eagles

 - Switched positions upon signing for $3.5M as a 2024 UFA after playing in a backup role for 4 seasons with the Saints.

-- Named a finalist for the AP NFL Defensive Player of the Year award in his first season as an off-ball linebacker.
+- Selected 1st Team All Pro and to the Pro Bowl while being named a finalist for AP Defensive Player of the Year in his first season as an off-ball linebacker.

 💰 Long-term contract extension with $48 million guaranteed in 2024